 {351}

 made a cover for evil?
 That is precisely the delusion of Satan in popery, and the worst form of evil under the sun.
 If the matter, instead of being brought to the conscience of the body, is maintained by the authority of a few, and the body of believers despised, it is the additional concomitant evil of the clergy, which is the element also of popery.
-Now, I believe myself, the elements of this have been distinctly brought out at &#8212;&#8212;; and I cannot stay in evil to preserve unity.
+Now, I believe myself, the elements of this have been distinctly brought out at -- ; and I cannot stay in evil to preserve unity.
 I do not want unity in evil but separation from it.
-God&#8217;s unity is always founded on separation, since sin came into the world. &#8220;Get thee out&#8221; is the first word of God&#8217;s call: it is to *Himself.* If one gets out alone it may require more faith, but that is all; one will be with Him, and that, dear brother, is what I care most about, though overjoyed to be with my brethren *on that ground.* I do not say that some more spiritual person might not have done more or better than I: God must judge of that.
-I am sure I am a poor creature; but at all cost I must walk with God for myself&#8230;
+God's unity is always founded on separation, since sin came into the world.
+"Get thee out" is the first word of God's call: it is to *Himself*.
+If one gets out alone it may require more faith, but that is all; one will be with Him, and that, dear brother, is what I care most about, though overjoyed to be with my brethren *on that ground*.
+I do not say that some more spiritual person might not have done more or better than I: God must judge of that.
+I am sure I am a poor creature; but at all cost I must walk with God for myself ... .

 Suppose clericalism so strong that the conscience of the body does not act at all, even when appealed to; is a simple saint who has perhaps no influence to set anything right, because of this very evil, therefore to stay with it?
 What resource has he?
 I suppose another case.
 Evil goes on, fleshly pretension, a low state of things on all sides.
 Some get hold of a particular evil which galls their flesh, and they leave.
 Do you think that the plea of unity will heal?
 Never.
 All are in the wrong.
 Now this often happens.
 Now the Lord in these cases is always over all.
-He chastens what was not of Him by such a separation, and shews the flesh in detail even where, in the main, His name was sought.
+He chastens what was not o Him by such a separation, and shews the flesh in detail even where, in the main, His name was sought.
 If the seceders act in the flesh, they will not find blessing.
 God governs in these things, and will own righteousness where it is, if only in certain points.
 They would not prosper if it were so; but they might remain a shame and sorrow to those they left.
-If it be merely pride of flesh, it will soon come to nothing. &#8220;There must be also heresies among you, that they which are approved may be made manifest.&#8221; If occasion has been given in any way, the Lord, *because He loves,* will not let go till the evil be purged out.
+If it be merely pride of flesh, it will soon come to nothing.
+"There must be also heresies among you, that they which are approved may be made manifest".
+If occasion has been given in any way, the Lord, *because He loves*, will not let go till the evil be purged out.
 If I do not act with Him, He will (and I should thank Him for it) put me down in the matter too.
-He loves the church, and has all power in heaven and earth, and *never* lets slip the reins.
+He loves the church, and has all power in heaven and earth, and never lets slip the reins.

 {352}

 I have not broken bread, nor should do it, till the last extremity: and if I did, it would be in the fullest, openest testimony, that *I* did not own the others then to be the table of the Lord at all.
-I should think worse of them than of sectarian bodies, because having more pretension to light. &#8220;Now ye say we see.&#8221; But I should not (God forbid!) cease to pray continually, and so much the more earnestly, for them, that they might prosper through the fulness of the grace that is in Christ for them&#8230;{pb 353}
+I should think worse of them than of sectarian bodies, because having more pretension to light.
+"Now ye say we see".
+But I should not (God forbid!) cease to pray continually, and so much the more earnestly, for them, that they might prosper through the fulness of the grace that is in Christ for them ... .

+{353}